 Fostering empathy & understanding for others

-Here are some of the many talking points built into the book:
+Here are some of the main talking points built into the book:

 Who do you see?